Jimmy Austin: Later life

 Austin spent 16 seasons as a coach for the Browns and Chicago White Sox during an 18-year span that ended in 1940.
 After his coaching career ended, Austin retired and moved to Laguna Beach, California, and served as the town's mayor during the 1940s.
+Austin was one of the ballplayers who told his story in Lawrence Ritter's classic 1966 book, The Glory of Their Times.

-Austin was one of the ballplayers who told his story in Lawrence Ritter's classic 1966 book, The Glory of Their Times, from which much of the information in this article came.
+Austin was brought to St. Joseph Hospital in Orange, California due to respiratory issues, but suffered a heart attack in the hospital, causing his death on March 6, 1965 at age 85.